If You Can’t Pay Business Rent or a Commercial Lease

 Having helped thousands of company directors our of situations like this, we’re here to advise you on what the ramifications of this situation are, and your options moving forward.

-If you Can’t Afford to Pay a Commercial Lease due to Coronavirus
+If you Can’t Afford to Pay Rent on a Commercial Lease

 A commercial lease document is a legal contract outlining the conditions by which your business can occupy a business premises.